sunny-Codes/sunny-Codes.github.io/_news/24_wigraph.md

 category: Award
 ---

-I'm honored to be selcted as one of [WiGRAPH Rising Stars in Computer Graphics](https://www.wigraph.org/spotlights/meet-our-rising-stars-2024/).
+I'm honored to be recognized as a [WiGRAPH Rising Star](https://www.wigraph.org/spotlights/meet-our-rising-stars-2024/).
-See you in Denver at SIGGRAPH!